daopunk/base-smart-contracts/README.md

 # base-smart-contracts

-A collection of smart contracts for various purposes
+A collection of smart contracts to serve as building blocks for other projects, including logic for commerce, defi, gambling, governance, and utilities.